beeware/batavia/README.rst

 What it does:

+* Implements a Python 3.4 Bytecode machine that can handle function calls and basic class definitions.

 * Unmarshals Base64 encoded bytecode into Code objects

 * Implements most of the common Python VM opcodes